oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-2-manual.md

 - batch-submitter : submit L2 tx for sending L1.
 You must run only one container for Verse.

 ## 7. Set Instant Verifier(For Mainnet only)
-Verse Builder can set [Instant Verifier](/docs/architecture/verse-layer/rollup/2-2-initial-verifier) by building [verse submitter](/docs/verse-developer/how-to-build-verse/1-6-build-verse-submitter).
+The Verse Builder can set [Instant Verifier](/docs/architecture/verse-layer/rollup/2-2-initial-verifier) by building [verse submitter](/docs/verse-developer/how-to-build-verse/1-6-build-verse-submitter).

 Please follow these pages if you want to set [Instant Verifier](/docs/architecture/verse-layer/rollup/2-2-initial-verifier).